ccena/Learning-Basic-Python/README.md

 # Learning-Basic-Python
-# Although experienced in MATLAB, I'm now more interested in learning Python.
-# Here are the practice codes and exercises from the book "Fundamentals of Python Programming" by Richard Halterman.
+# This is intended to share some of the basic ideas in Python Programming.
+Here are the practice codes and exercises from the book "Fundamentals of Python Programming" by Richard Halterman (2019).